eduarbo/dotfiles.deprecated/README.md

 TODO
 ----
 * Make .gitconfig more general.
-Get rid of my harcoded email and name, maybe?
+Get rid of my harcoded email and name
-* Make the installation script compatible with Linux
+* simplify bootstrap scripts in one file